adapter-hub/website/posts/2021/04/adapters-for-bart-and-gpt2.md

 model.set_active_adapters("poem")
 ```

 With `load_adapter()` we can load an adapter from the Hub by passing the name of the adapter specified in the hub.
-We can also load a local adapter by giving the path to the adapter.
+We can also load a local adapter by providing the path to the adapter.
 Then, we activate our adapter such that is used in the forward pass with `set_active_adapters()`.
-Finally, we can think of a beginning for a poem and let the model finish it.
+Finally, we can think of a beginning of a poem and let the model finish it.
 In this case, the model generates 5 poems for the given beginning.
 We can choose the one we like most from those.
 We choose to start our poem with "In the night".
 One of the poems our model generated was:

 > In the night;
 > when the stars shine on her head.